Selective Kondo screening and strange metallicity by sliding Dirac semimetals: Path integral approach and the stability of SKS

 Our numerical solutions of the mean-field parameters $q_{l}=(r_A,r_B,\lambda_A,\lambda_B)$ in the four-band Hamiltonian show the existence of the SKS phase where $r_A=0$ but $r_B>0$ in a wide range of the original model parameters ($V_{c,B}<V<V_{c,A}$).
 At the mean-field level, such phase is equivalent to the Kondo phase of the reduced three-band Hamiltonian in the A-B stack pattern if the intralayer $f$ electron hopping and the interlayer long-range hybridizations are neglected.
 In the latter situation, we have

 implying the complete decoupling of the $A$-sublattice $f$ electrons from the bath.
 In this case, $\hat{\cal H}[\hat c_A,\hat c_B,\hat f_B]$ is a three-band model without involving the $A$-sublattice $f$ electrons.
-So the eigenvalue of the decoupled $\hat{\cal H}[\hat f_A]$ part remains at the bare local level $E_0$ well-bellow the Fermi energy without double occupation due to the strong $f$ electron interaction $U$.
+So the eigenvalue of the decoupled $\hat{\cal H}[\hat f_A]$ part remains at the bare local level $E_0$ well-bellow the Fermi energy without double occupation due to the strong $f$ electron interaction ($U\rightarrow \infty$).

 Interestingly, there is a silent discrepancy between the four and three-band model Hamiltonians: in the numerical solutions of the four-band Hamiltonian in the $A$-$B$ stacking pattern, the band energy of the $A$ sublattice $f$ electrons is exactly flat but closes to the Fermi energy when $r_A\rightarrow 0^{+}$, in contrast to the bare level $E_0$ expected from the three-band Hamiltonian.
-This discrepancy comes from the mean-field solution of the Lagrange multiplier $\lambda_A$ obtained from the limit $r_A\rightarrow 0^{+}$ in the four-band model as it should keep the effective level $E_0+\lambda_A$ very close to the Fermi level when the hybridization strength $V$ approaches the boundary of the SKS phase.
+This discrepancy comes from the mean-field solution of the momentum-independent Lagrange multiplier $\lambda_A$ obtained from the limit $r_A\rightarrow 0^{+}$ in the four-band model as it should keep the effective level $E_0+\lambda_A$ very close to the Fermi level when the hybridization strength $V$ approaches the boundary of the SKS phase.

-Here, we argue that this issue is linked to the quantum fluctuation of the Lagrangian multiplier field $\lambda_{\textbf k A}(\tau)$ around its mean-field value.
+Here, we argue that for very small $t_f$ and $\alpha$ this issue is linked to the quantum fluctuation of the Lagrangian multiplier field $\lambda_{\textbf k A}(\tau)$ around its mean-field value.
 To ascertain this point, we consider the fluctuation $\delta \lambda_{\textbf k A}$ while keeping the mean-field solution of $q_{l}$.
 In this case, by retaining the dependence of the effective action on the field variables, we have

 and

 Here, we only need to consider the diagonal term of the corresponding Hamiltonian in the $f_A$-part:

 The last term shows the presence of $\delta\lambda_{\textbf k A}$ just in the place of the mean-field Lagrange parameter $\lambda_A$.
 Since the integration of the fluctuation $\delta\lambda_{\textbf k A}$ runs over the whole real axis which in turn recovers the $\delta$-function imposed by the no-double occupation constraint of the $A$-sublattice $f$ electrons.
 The relevant diagrams taking into account of corrections from these fluctuations are shown in Fig. \ref{self_energy} schematically.